Sława: History

-In the 18th century, the town was annexed by Prussia, and between 1871 and 1945 the town was part of unified Germany under the Germanized name Schlawa.
-In 1937 it was renamed Schlesiersee during the Nazi campaign of erasing placenames of Polish origin.
 During World War II, the Germans operated a women's subcamp of the Gross-Rosen concentration camp in the town.
-On 21 January 1945 the camp was dissolved and the surviving prisoners were sent on a death march towards Zielona Góra.
+The prisoners were mostly Jewish women from German-occupied Poland and Hungary, brought from the Gross-Rosen and Auschwitz concentration camps and the Theresienstadt Ghetto.
+Inadequate food rations, a lack of heating and appalling sanitary conditions led to widespread infectious diseases, starvation and death amongst the prisoners; furthermore, the German guards subjected the prisoners to physical and psychological abuse.
+On 21 January 1945 the camp was dissolved and the surviving prisoners were sent on a death march towards Zielona Góra, and then towards Volary in German-occupied Czechoslovakia, an ordeal that not many survived.
 The original Polish name Sława was restored after Nazi Germany's defeat in the war, when the town once again became part of Poland.

+In 1960, Sława was visited by Karol Wojtyła, future Pope John Paul II.
+In 1975 the Mariusz Zaruski Lubusz Sailing Club in Sława (Lubuski Klub Żeglarski im.
+Mariusza Zaruskiego w Sławie) was founded.